goutamthakur/gitlearning/README.md

 # gitlearning
-### This repository is for me to learn git commands and github.
-It also contains some c programs
+### This repository is for me to learn git commands and GitHub.
+It also contains some c programs which I have coded while learning from youtube tutorials and online websites.